Beginner Gardener: 7 Common Mistakes to Avoid

 Error 3: Planting too close together

-When starting out in gardening, there’s often a temptation to fill the space as much as possible.
-We plant densely, with plants close together, so that the garden or planters immediately look well-stocked.
-It’s a natural impulse, but it’s not always a good long-term strategy.
+When starting out in gardening, there’s often a temptation to fill every available space.
+We plant densely, placing young plants close together so that the garden or containers immediately look lush and full.
+While this is a natural impulse, it’s not always the best long-term strategy.

 Why is this a problem?